skumleren/ChernaBunker/readme.txt

-Evil Cherna Bunker of Doom 0.1 by skumleren.
+Cherna Bunker of Doom 0.1 by skumleren.
-Mainly for consoles.
+Aimed at consoles.
 Big underground bunker @ Severograd Quarry.

 Copy the content of this folder into dayzOffline.chernarusplus folder and replace the previous ones, consider making backups.